sisk-http/core/.nuget/README.md

-Sisk is a powerful framework for building powerful web applications.
-It is written in .NET 6 and uses Microsoft-HTTPAPI/2.0 as their main http Engine.
+Sisk is a powerful framework for building powerful web applications for Windows, Linux and Mac.
+With Sisk, you can use the full power of .NET to create fast, dynamic and poweful web applications.
+It's an alternative to Microsoft's ASP.NET Core, which it's simpler and easy to understand and control.

-## Features
+## Main features:
 - Multi-platform and cross-operating system
 - Ultra fast response/second average
 - Support to operating system's native HTTP interface listener